- Forrester created another TCO/ROI study that was paid for by SAP.

 Incorrect Duration Estimation

 Vendors have a strong tendency to underestimate the duration of the software implementation.
-For example in the published S/4HANA case studies, the numbers published by SAP were far shorter than the known duration of ECC implementations, even though ECC is far more mature than S/4HANA.
+For example, in the published S/4HANA case studies, the numbers published by SAP were far shorter than the known period of ECC implementations, even though ECC is far more mature than S/4HANA.
 Therefore, part of underestimating TCO is underestimating the time it takes to go live.

 “Please use historical timelines rather than ‘optimal scenario’ timelines.”

 Therefore, the knowledge level of the client and the time required for knowledge transfer must be estimated, along with all of the other realities of projects.
 Another example of this is integration.
 IT departments are slow to respond with extract creation.